 The alternative aims to reduce climate change with simple practices and friendly with the environment

 Consumerism has led us to acquire massively harmful products for the planet.
 This consume is an unsustainable lifestyle that produce several consequences.
-Over 45% of collected waste does not receive a disposal or proper treatment, that is, almost half will be drop in open dumps, some will be burned, others will be thrown into the water or used as animal feed, among others inappropriate for the environment and health solutions.
+Over 45% of collected waste does not receive a disposal or proper treatment, that is, almost half will be drop in open dumps, some will be burned, others will be thrown IGNORE INTO the water or used as animal feed, among others inappropriate for the environment and health solutions.

 However, to almost every problem there is a solution.
 In this case, there are different alternatives that not damage the environment.
 One of them is Zero Waste.
 It is a trend environmentalist movement that goes beyond simply recycling and can combat climate change individually.
 The Zero Waste movement is based on minimizing the production of waste, recycling, reuse and enhance the maximum amount of materials.
 It also promotes the manufacture and use of products that are designed to be reused in the long-term.

 The reality is that rarely people consider the short shelf life of products they consume.
 Their usage is so short, that most of them are devices of a single use and end up contaminating land and seas for a long period of time.
 By 2015, it is already estimated to be 1.1 tons of plastic for every 3 tons of fish.
 This means that in about 35 years there will be more plastic than fish in the oceans.